Advice to Social Seniors

 Swarthmore tradition and policy holds that in order to participate in Commencement exercises, a senior must be completely finished with degree requirements and approved by vote of the faculty to graduate in a given year.

-However, Swarthmore encourages spring-semester seniors who are almost finished with their degrees to stay on campus as "social seniors" and celebrate their successes as well as the successes of their classmates.
+On the other hand, if you are not graduating this year, Swarthmore encourages spring-semester seniors who are almost finished with their degrees or otherwise do not intend to graduate, to stay on campus as "social seniors" and celebrate their successes as well as the successes of their classmates.

 Here's how it works being a social senior: